 - a.
 Minimum cumulative point average of 2.75. - b.
-Current PA License. - c.
-Eligibility for advanced placement for Licensed Practical Nurses is reviewed using the following criteria: - Nurses graduating less than 3 years from the time they apply are eligible for advanced placement. - Nurses who graduated 3 or more years prior to application must have 1000 hours of nursing practice within the last 12 months. - Completion of the NLN Mobility Profile I & II standardized tests with a passing score on all tests.
+Current Pennsylvania license. - c.
+Eligibility for advanced placement for Licensed Practical Nurses is reviewed using the following criteria: - Nurses graduating less than three years from the time they apply are eligible for advanced placement. - Nurses who graduated three or more years prior to application must have 1000 hours of nursing practice within the last 12 months. - Completion of the NLN Mobility Profile I and II standardized tests with a passing score on all tests.